Use case #0001

 T25Income growth detected (AA) >25% YoYFinancial health positive signal · "You can now qualify for more" · Eligibility check CTAEmail

-T26EMI calculator used on portal"We saw you were running some numbers" · Personalised product suggestion · RM contactWhatsApp (24hr)
+T26monthly payment calculator used on portal"We saw you were running some numbers" · Personalized product suggestion · RM contactWhatsApp (24hr)

 T28Pre-approval offer expiry (T-7 days)Offer reminder · Terms restated · "1 week remaining" · CTA to confirmEmail + WhatsApp